pbaylis/pbaylis.github.io/_posts/2015-09-08-reference-managers.markdown

 - Indexable/searchable
 - Nice feature

-The options I know of are BibDesk, DocEar, Mendeley, Papers, and Zotero.
+The options I know of are [BibDesk][bibdesk], [DocEar][docear], [Mendeley][mendeley], [Papers][papers], and [Zotero][zotero].
 I've used Zotero for the past couple of years, and it's been pretty good.
 I don't love the interface or the note-taking, and it can be a little finicky with storing PDFs.
 But overall decent.
 Recently, I ran up against the space limit of my online storage.
 Before biting the bullet and paying for more, I decided this was a good opportunity to look into other options.
 I ruled out BibDesk  due to it being only for OS X, Papers because its reputation as a commercial product is that it isn't well-supported, and DocEar because the mind-map thing looked excessive relative to what I need and the interface was, in general, pretty ugly.
 That leaves Zotero, the devil that I know, and Mendeley, the one I don't.

 Tomorrow begins my first foray into Mendeley.